 Fukui Prefectural Library, Public library in Fukui, Japan

-Fukui Prefectural Library is a public library in Fukui featuring contemporary architecture with soaring ceilings, open reading areas, and floor-to-ceiling windows.
-The building is set within a landscaped garden with a pond that visitors can see from inside.
+Fukui Prefectural Library is a public library in Fukui, Japan, with tall ceilings, open reading areas, and wide windows that face a garden with a pond.
+The building sits within a landscaped setting that visitors can see from inside the reading rooms.

 The library maintains an extensive collection of literature and hosts regular exhibitions, workshops, and educational programs that promote literacy within the Fukui Prefecture community.